Build your application on the Rackspace cloud

-If you want your application to send emails (such as for password resets, weekly digests, or welcoming new users), then you need to configure your application to do this.
+If you want your application to send emails (for password resets, weekly digests, or to welcome new users), then you need to configure it to do this.
 Use the following tips for best results:

 - To avoid blacklists, relay your mail through Mailgun® rather than sending it directly from your cloud servers.

 - Use Rackspace Cloud Office for employee mailboxes and collaboration.
 Internet Message Access Protocol (IMAP), Microsoft® Exchange, G Suite™, and Office 365® are available.

 Security is a partnership.
 To be effective, ensure that you take the time to secure your application at every level.

 Take the following security measure at the account level:

 - Set up RBAC for your team.
 Use strong passwords, security questions, and answers for each team member.

 - Configure two-factor authentication.

 Take the following security measures at the infrastructure level:

 - Keep software and security patches up to date.